zenlor/cv/cv.md

     alarms for the older part of the infrastructure.
 -   Prometheus Operator setup for EKS as a future proof solution to distributed monitoring of thousands of containers.
+-   maintainer of the internal monitoring, uptime and testing tools written in Go and python, pushing metrics over prometheus, statsd or cloudwatch.

 ## May 2019 - July 2019